Measuring Return on Investment (ROI) in Life Science Marketing (Part 2)

 Brand equity is one such example.
 If the brand is improved by creating a new logo, then what is this worth, exactly?
 And what would you measure to determine the true ROI of creating a new identity and company image?
 You could begin by measuring awareness and perceived brand attributes before the new life science brand was introduced.
 You could later repeat the same measurements – after the new brand was introduced.

 Having some metrics that describe awareness and brand attributes would be valuable, but this wouldn’t really enable you to determine ROI, unless you knew what a one-point increase in brand awareness was really worth.
 Again, the question isn’t simply, “What is our marketing ROI?” but rather “Now that I have the information, what should I do with it – in other words, where should I spend my next dollar?”
 If you knew the worth of a one-point increase in brand awareness as well as the worth of a different marketing expenditure, such as an increased trade show presence, you could compare the two to determine which investment would bring a higher return.
+For further insights on various investment strategies, consider visiting financial blog UK.

 In the life sciences, determining what a one-point increase in brand awareness is really worth is very, very difficult.
 And the cost of doing so is frequently larger than the entire marketing budget.